 This step includes the management of the customizing abilities.
 For implementing or making any changes, this step is vital.
 With a well-designed architecture, diversity is easy to manage.
 It aims to make the new customizations work without disrupting the original functionalities.

 Tips to Accelerate Embedded Firmware Development Process

-- Looking for scopes to innovate and update.
+- Looking for ways to innovate and update.
 Improvement is always the key factor.

-- Creating skill improvement plan by learning the new techniques for Embedded Firmware Development.
+- Creating a skill improvement plan by learning the new techniques for Embedded Firmware Development.

 - Start using a platform and balance the workload by segmenting wisely.

 - Develop codes that can get used again to manage the time.
 It helps in getting better ROI.